mikbe/hashmodel/README.markdown

 ## Synopsis

 The major usefulness of this class is it allows you to filter and search flattened records based on any field.
+You can even updated and delete data now.

 A field can contain anything, including another hash, a string, an array, or even an Object class like String or Array, not just an instance of an Object class.

 Searches are very simple and logical.
 You can search using just using the value of the default index